CarlaBuongiorno/la_fraschetta/TESTING.md

             * Warning messages

     * I wish to view all the products so that I can choose some to buy.
-        * On the _Products_ page, all the products are displayed with four in a row on large screen,two in a row on md screens and one underneath the other on small screens.
+        * On the _Products_ page, all the products are displayed with one underneath the other on small screens, two in a row on md screens and four in a row on large screens.
             * ![Products Page](documentation/screenshots/products.png)
         * A user has the ability to sort the products by _Price_, _Name_, _Category_, and _Ratings_.
             * ![Sort By](documentation/screenshots/sort-by.png)